Comcast vs. Marquee Sports: Anything New? - The TV Answer Man!

 Theo Epstein, the team’s president of baseball operations, reiterated that belief a few days ago by telling ESPN Chicago that he would be “really, really surprised” if Cubs fans couldn’t watch their favorite team by opening day.
 Epstein did not mention Comcast specifically, but the meaning of his remark was clear.

 Comcast has not commented publicly lately on the talks, but it says here that it’s highly unlikely that Cubs executives would voice such optimism at this stage without good reason.

+It’s also worth noting that Comcast’s agreement to carry Sinclair Broadcasting’s local stations expires this month.
+That’s another incentive for Comcast to come to the negotiating table.
+(Sinclair and the Cubs are joint owners of Marquee.)

 Consequently, I think the odds are very, very good, to paraphrase Theo, that a Comcast-Marquee deal will come before opening day.

 Jim, hope that helps.
 Happy viewing, and stay safe!